KDE/digikam-doc/import_tools/camera_import.rst

     The Item Properties Sidebar Tab from Import Tool

-The **Properties** tab displays file information recorded by the camera and a selection of photographic information describing how the image has been taken.
+The **Properties** tab displays file information recorded by the camera and a selection of photographic information describing how the image was taken.
 A flag indicates if the image has not yet been **Downloaded** to the computer.
 Note that this information may only be available with some digital cameras.
 Another label will show you the **New Name** of the file after it has been downloaded to the computer.

 The **Metadata** tab displays the picture's Exif, Makernotes, and GPS metadata.
 This information is the same as :ref:`Metadata <metadata_view>` from the digiKam Right Sidebar.
 Note that all these metadata may be unavailable for some digital cameras.